berachain/cosmos-sdk/docs/architecture/adr-006-secret-store-replacement.md

 All modern desktop computers OS (Ubuntu, Debian, MacOS, Windows) provide a built-in secret store that is designed to allow applications to store information that is isolated from all other applications and requires passphrase entry to access the data.

-We are seeking solution that provides a common abstraction layer to the many different backends and reasonable fallback for minimal platforms that don’t provide a native secret store.
+We are seeking a solution that provides a common abstraction layer to the many different backends and reasonable fallback for minimal platforms that don’t provide a native secret store.

 ## Decision

 We recommend replacing the current Keybase backend based on LevelDB with [Keyring](https://github.com/99designs/keyring) by 99 designs.
-This application is designed to provide a common abstraction and uniform interface between many secret stores and is used by AWS Vault application by 99-designs application.
+This application is designed to provide a common abstraction and uniform interface between many secret stores and is used by AWS Vault application by 99designs.

 This appears to fulfill the requirement of protecting both key material and metadata from rogue software on a user’s machine.